complyue/Roo-NB/README.md

 # Roo Notebook Tools

-Roo NB tools are designed for fully autonomous AI agents to perform advanced notebook manipulations as part of larger, end-to-end tasks.
-Unlike stock notebook tools, which are more interactive and user-driven, Roo NB tools enable agents to manage and operate on notebooks programmatically and at scale.
+Roo NB tools are designed for AI agents to leverage notebooks more autonomously in larger, more comprehensive tasks, unlike "stock" notebook tools (from GitHub Copilot and VSCode), which are designed to aid user interactions with notebooks, thus more human-driven.

 ## Key Features